Standards in Private Housing

 Landlords and managers of multi-occupied residential buildings must ensure that they have an up-to-date Fire risk assessment.
 Make sure the recommendations of the assessment are completed and a copy is made available for the occupiers of the building.
 You can also email a copy to Housing Standards.

 Following the Grenfell Tower Inquiry landlords and managers of multi-occupied residential buildings must ensure that they check the fire doors urgently and then them every 3 months.
 Fire safety instructions must also be provided to the occupants.
-To see the full report click here.
+To see the full report visit the Grenfell Tower inquiry website.

 If your property contains a gas appliance you need to obtain a gas safety certificate from a gas safe registered contractor.
 The certificate must be obtained every 12 months and given to your tenant within one month.
 You are also required to ensure that the electrical installation is kept in good order and any furniture or furnishing provided meets the required fire safety standards.